10 Natural ways to prevent incontinence

 Reducing caffeine intake

-Caffeine is basically diuretic that irritates the bladder and can stimulate muscle contractions leading to incontinence.
+Caffeine is basically a diuretic that irritates the bladder and can stimulate muscle contractions leading to incontinence.
 Further, it also has an excitatory effect on the bladder as it excites the brain.
 Cutting down the caffeine intake is the best possible way to prevent incontinence.

 Cutting down alcohol intake